piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 - Windows 10 Home came preinstalled on my laptop (Dell 7567).
 - I like using Windows 10 (not as much as the KDE setup, though).
-- My HDMI Monitor work without problems.
+- My HDMI Monitor works without problems.
 - My NVIDIA GPU works, both for PyTorch and Gaming.
 - good battery life, though, using bumblebee on linux makes battery life just as good, if not better, on linux too.